Existence of a common misconception that if you limit the number of Koi Fish in the pool, you can raise them comfortably. But is that really the case?

 Go for 40 gallons for two Goldfish just to play it safe.
 Remember, that with the addition of a new Goldfish, you will need to increase the volume by 12-15 gallons.

-Koi requires lots of space, and other natural amenities, something which a small kiddie pool purchased from Amazon cannot provide.
+Koi requires lots of space, and other natural amenities, something which a simple kiddie pool purchased from Amazon cannot provide.
 Hence, if you must keep Koi in your backyard, it should be inside a medium to large sized pond, and not a kiddie pool.
-Try at least this suggestion: Simple 270 Gallon Backyard Fish Pond.